DavidShenJingtao/tp/docs/UserGuide.md

 Format: `sessions`

-* Displays the number of sessions and a list of the session codes in the result display.
+* Displays the number of sessions and a list of the session codes in the result display, sorted by alphanumeric order.
 * Useful for getting an overview of all existing tutorial/lab groups.

 Examples:
 * `sessions` — Lists all sessions, e.g., `12 sessions found in TAConnect.
-Here is the list: [F1, F2, G3, ...]`.
+Here is the list: F1, F2, G3, ...`.

 ### Exporting the displayed contacts

-Exports the contacts currently shown in the list to a CSV file containing `Name`, `Telegram`, `Email`, `Type`, and `Session`.
+Exports the contacts currently shown in the list to a CSV file containing `Name`, `Phone`, `Telegram`, `Email`, `Type`, and `Session`.

 * Run `export` or click the `Export CSV` button located beside the command box.
 * TAConnect saves the file as `exports/contacts-YYYYMMDD-HHmmss.csv`, using the timestamp of when you trigger the export.